 Published by Mila Christiansen

 Welcome to DAYDREAM MADNESS, my sanctuary of thought and peace of mind.
 A personal blog with a difference.
-I'm Mila, the creator and writer behind the scenes.
-Thank you so much for your support, it truly means the world.
-Join me on this journey of honesty, truth and let's erase the stigma behind human emotions once and for all.
+I'm Mila, the creator/writer behind the scenes.
+Join me on this journey of self-growth, emotive reflection and occasional poetry from yours, truly.
 View all posts by Mila Christiansen